MindSphere Gateway¶

 and Expires: 0

 headers to the response.
-For HTTP/1.1 protocol and above those headers are omitted.
+For the HTTP/1.1 and higher protocols, these headers are omitted.

 AJAX Requests¶